Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 To keep your kayak from flipping, exercise good judgment and always try to remain in a good seated position.

-Even though 72.5% of those responding to my survey indicated they had never flipped or capsized, you will want to keep your body centered in the kayak as much as you can.
+Even though 72.5% of those responding to my survey indicated they had never flipped or capsized, you will want to keep your body centered in the kayak as much as possible.

-Don’t lean over the sides too far, as this will cause the kayak to lean as well.
+Don’t lean over the sides too far, as this will also cause the kayak to lean.
 Once this rolling action begins, many people will panic and overreact, causing the kayak to roll over into the water.

-Kayaks are designed to be a stable platform to fish or for recreational activities.
+Kayaks are designed to be a stable platform for fishing or recreational activities.
 It’s when people push the limits of the kayak that they get into trouble.

 If you have an older model kayak or your current kayak doesn’t feel as stable as it should, you might want to consider adding on aftermarket pontoons!

 These pontoons attach to your kayak and keep it from rocking back and forth.
-They’ll also allow you to stand up and sight cast to fish if you desire!
+They’ll also allow you to stand up and sight cast to fish if desired!

-Pro Tip: The YakGear Generation 2 Kayak & Canoe Outriggers on Amazon will give you the ultimate stability with adjustable pontoons!
+Pro Tip: The YakGear Generation 2 Kayak Outriggers on Amazon will give you the ultimate stability with adjustable pontoons!

 What To Do if Your Fishing Kayak Flips